pineappleworkshop/aleo-zordle/README.md

 _it is important to note that this app is merely a biproduct of a single developer's attempt at tackling zk-proofs and and exploring the aleo platform, although playable, it is far from finished._

-there is no game state. unlike the original game, players can submit as many guesses as they like and there is no logic for when the game is won. in future implementations, challengers' guess attempts will be restricted by some owner specifed ruleset. scoring will be based on how many attempts consumed before the win.
+firstly, there is no game state. unlike the original game, players can submit as many guesses as they like and there is no logic for when the game is won. in future implementations, challengers' guess attempts will be restricted by some owner specifed ruleset. scoring will be based on how many attempts consumed before the win.

+lacking contraints. currently, it is possible to cheat the game in more ways than one. however, these methods are trivial to fix and certainly will be in future implementations.

 at some point, would love to pair this with reactle (https://reactle.vercel.app) an open-source wordle clone in react. this would really bring zordle to life!

-lacking contraints. currently, it is possible to cheat the game in more ways than one. however, these methods are trivial to fix and certainly will be in future implementations.

 ## QuickStart